-Big Band Beat at Tokyo DisneySea and Let’s Party Gras, Dreaming Up, Celebrate Tokyo Disneyland, & One Man’s Dream II at Tokyo Disneyland have a free lottery system for seating.
-All of these shows (except One Man’s Dream II) are worth seeing, so plan accordingly if you lose.
+Big Band Beat, Hello New York, and Song of Mirage at Tokyo DisneySea and Let’s Party Gras and Dreaming Up at Tokyo Disneyland (as well as seasonal shows in both parks) have a free lottery system for seating.
+All of these shows are worth seeing, so plan accordingly if you lose.
 We highly recommend playing the lotto for Big Band Beat early in the day, and doing the first show of the day via standby.

 If you anticipate “needing” a princess dress or pirate costume while at Tokyo Disney Resort, buy it from your local Disney Store or DisneyStore.com in advance during a sale.
 Much cheaper that way.

 While we recommend packing cheap ponchos, Tokyo Disney Resort sells branded ponchos and umbrellas–one of the few pieces of merchandise that actually says “Tokyo Disney Resort” on it–and they’re not terribly overpriced.

 There’s a grocery store in the basement of Ikspiari where you can purchase foods to make cheap breakfasts.
 (At night, there are also markdowns on pre-made meals.)

 If Tokyo Disneyland Electrical Parade Dreamlights is cancelled due rain, don’t run off.
 In its place, Nightfall Glow runs, which is arguably a better parade than Paint the Night.
 (And definitely better than Walt Disney World’s nighttime parade: ~nothing~)